CaitanyaDurley/gcp-ace/udemy/practice_test_5.md

 1. You nneed to provide access to compute images and disks to an external member of your team in one of your projects.
 What is the Google-recommended approach?
     * Use the `Compute Image User` role as the base for a custom role and add the `compute.disks.list` to the `includedPermissions` field.
 Grant the custom role at the project level - yes, this provides the user with the precise permissions they need
     * Grant the `Compute Storage Admin` role at the project level - no, this provides more than just list access, violating least privilege
+NB: The correct answer has since changed to "just add list permissions on disk and images" in a new version.
+So who knows.
 1. You need a Data Lake to process structured and unstructured data from millions of IoT devices.
 What option can be used to build a scalable and resilient architecture?
     * Use Dataflow to send data to GCS by streaming data into Pub/Sub - yes, Pub/Sub provides HA for streaming data and GCS provides durable storage for a data lake
     * Use Dataprep by Trifacta to send data to Bigtable by streaming data to Dataflow - no, Dataprep introduces unnecessary complexity